-Astros Reportedly Won't Be Penalized 'At This Time' for Sign-Stealing Allegation
+MLB Announces Astros Won't Be Penalized After Sign-Stealing Allegations

-Astros Reportedly Won't Be Penalized 'At This Time' for Sign-Stealing AllegationOctober 17, 2018
+MLB Announces Astros Won't Be Penalized After Sign-Stealing AllegationsOctober 17, 2018

-Major League Baseball has been investigating allegations that the Houston Astros have been stealing signs during this year's postseason, though according to Bob Nightengale of USA Today, MLB will not fine or penalize the Astros when it releases its statement later on Wednesday.
+After investigating allegations that the Houston Astros have been stealing signs during this year's postseason, Major League Baseball will not fine or penalize the Astros.

+MLB released a statement announcing the investigation has been closed, via Mark Feinsand of MLB.com:

+"Before the Postseason began, a number of clubs called the Commissioner's Office about sign stealing and the inappropriate use of video equipment.
+The concerns expressed related to a number of Clubs, not any one specific Club.
+In response to these calls, the Commissioner's Office reinforced the existing rules with all playoff Clubs and undertook proactive measures, including instituting a new prohibition on the use of certain in-stadium cameras, increasing the presence of operations and security personnel from Major League Baseball at all Postseason games and instituting a program of monitoring Club video rooms.

 As for the allegations, Jeff Passan of Yahoo Sports reported: "The Boston Red Sox were warned that a man credentialed by the Houston Astros might try to steal signs or information from their dugout after the Cleveland Indians caught him taking pictures of their dugout with a cellphone camera during Game 3 of the American League Division Series."

-However, Alex Speier and Andrew Mahoney of the Boston Globe reported that MLB's investigation discovered that the Astros team employee in question was trying to determine if the Red Sox "were using dugout video monitors to steal signs from the Astros" and wasn't stealing signs and relaying them back to the dugout.
+However, Alex Speier and Andrew Mahoney of the Boston Globe reported that MLB's investigation discovered the Astros employee in question was trying to determine if the Red Sox "were using dugout video monitors to steal signs from the Astros" and wasn't stealing signs and relaying them to the dugout.

+Red Sox president of baseball operations Dave Dombrowski did not believe the employee's alleged actions factored into the Astros' Game 1 win against Boston, per Brian Costa of the Wall Street Journal: "It was caught early in the game.
+It did not cost us anything."

 According to Passan's report, the Los Angeles Dodgers suspected the Astros of stealing signs during last season's World Series, and the Oakland Athletics believed the Astros were stealing signs this season.